10 Ways First-Time Moms Can Avoid a C-Section Delivery

 Women who undergo labor induction have higher C-section rates than those who wait for it to begin spontaneously.
 If you are less than 41 weeks of pregnancy, avoid the temptation to have your labor induced unless your provider has identified a medical reason for it.

-A doula (a Greek word that means "a woman who serves") is trained to provide non-medical labor support.
+A doula is trained to provide non-medical labor support.
 Studies show that using a doula can decrease your risk of C-section.
-In fact, the American College of Obstetricians and Gynecologists and the Society for Maternal-Fetal Medicine issued a consensus statement last year that "one of the most effective tools to improve labor and delivery outcomes is continuous labor support from a doula."
 If you can’t afford to pay a doula, there are some who volunteer this service.
 Otherwise, a been-there-done-that, supportive friend can make a wonderful labor coach.

-Be prepared for the possibility of a long labor, and hang in there
+Be prepared for the possibility of a long labor.

-For most first-time mothers, it takes hours to deliver a baby.
+For many first-time mothers, it can take hours to deliver a baby.
 It’s natural to become impatient as you anticipate the opportunity to hold your baby.
 However, your doctor or nurse midwife will do all in their power to make your labor experience a happy and comfortable one.
-Keep in mind that early labor (when your cervix is less than 6 cm dilated) can sometimes last for more than 20 hours, and it’s normal for some women to push for up to 3 hours.
-A C-section is never appropriate just because the early stages of labor take a long time.
-And when intervention is needed during the pushing phase, vacuum extraction and/or forceps used by a skilled and experienced provider can offer a safer alternative to a cesarean section.
+Keep in mind that early labor (when your cervix is less than 6 cm dilated) can sometimes last for more than 20 hours, and it’s normal for some women to push for up to three hours.

-Remember that it’s best to stay pregnant for at least 39-40 completed weeks.
+Remember, it’s best to stay pregnant for at least 39 to40 completed weeks.
 By relaxing and waiting to give birth spontaneously, and then taking your time during what may be a long labor, you give your baby the time he or she needs to get fully ready for life outside the womb.
 Think positively, remind yourself that you’re in safe, experienced hands, and stay focused and strong.
-The light at the end of this tunnel is the brightest you’ll ever see.